VieVaWaldi/dh_pipeline/sql/README.md

 # PostgreSQL

 We use PostgreSQL version 17.2.
-The models are written in AlchemySQL, therefore another Database could be used.
+The source models are written in AlchemySQL, therefore any other Database can be used.

 ## Config
 - Local (default): 5432